IA STUDIO Research Programme

 • optical surface profilometry

-• high-resolution imaging and surface mapping
+• high-resolution imaging and surface documentation

-3. Transparent Analytical Methodology
+3. Transparent Analytical Method

 Within the IA STUDIO Hybrid Reasoning Framework: